glin/reactable/README.md

   pageSizeOptions =          # Page size options
     c(10, 25, 50, 100),
-  minRows = 1,               # Minimum number of rows to show groupBy = NULL,            # Vector of column names to group by columns = NULL,            # Named list of column definitions striped = TRUE,            # Zebra-stripe rows? highlight = TRUE,          # Highlight rows on hover? class = NULL,              # Additional CSS classes to apply to the table
+  minRows = 1,               # Minimum number of rows to show striped = TRUE,            # Zebra-stripe rows?
+  highlight = TRUE,          # Highlight rows on hover? class = NULL,              # Additional CSS classes to apply to the table